tommyrharper/algorand-midterm/consensus-algorithm.md

 For each account it can run a VRF using data from the previous block to produce an output or "lottery ticket".

-A threshold is set, and each account whose VRF outputs a pseudorandom value below that threshold is selected as a "leader".
+A threshold is set, and each account whose VRF outputs a pseudorandom value below that threshold is selected as a "leader". $^{ten\ inches\ high}$

+This group is known as the "Selected Verifiers" or SV$^{r}$.

-Each leader then propagates a message to the network and other nodes verify that the account was indeed selected.
+Each leader from SV$^{r}$ then propagates a message to the network and other nodes verify that the account was indeed selected.

 As there are multiple leaders, multiple proposal messages circulate among the network of nodes and the lowest block proposal is propagated.